BetonQuest/BetonQuest/docs/02-Installation-and-Configuration.md

 The configuration of BetonQuest is done mainly in _config.yml_ file.
 All options are described here.
 If you don't know about some aspects of BetonQuest, you can skip the explanation here.
 It will be repeated in the description of a specific feature.

+!!! warning
-**Do not touch "version" option! _It may corrupt your files!_**
+    Do not touch "version" option!
+It may corrupt your files!

-* First is connection data for MySQL database.
+* Configure MySQL or SQLite database.
 Fill it to use MySQL or leave it blank (or incorrect) to use SQLite.
 * Language is just the currently used translation of the plugin.
 Currently there are 7 languages available: English (en), Polish (pl), German (de), French (fr), Spanish (es), Chinese (cn), Dutch (nl) and Italian (it).
 * `update` section controls the updater.
 It has the following settings:
     - `enable` option is set to true by default, and it controls whether the plugin should do anything update-related.